PETS: A Principled Framework Towards Optimal Trajectory Allocation for Efficient Test-Time Self-Consistency: Experiment

 \subsection{\method for Online Budget Allocation}

 We next evaluate \method in the online case, where questions arrive sequentially, and allocation decisions are irreversible.
-Besides Uniform, we also compare \method-Online with \method-Oracle, which can access the latent difficulty $\bm{\theta}$ and thus serves as an upper bound without estimation error.
+Besides Uniform, we also compare \method-Online with \method-Oracle, which can access the latent difficulty $\bm{\theta}$ and thus serves as an estimation-free upper bound.

 As in the offline setting, we also consider both unweighted and confidence-weighted versions. \method-Online allocates budget on the fly using only observed traces.
-Results are shown in Table~\ref{tab:online_results} and Figure~\ref{fig:online_mix}.
+Table~\ref{tab:online_results} and Figure~\ref{fig:online_mix} show the results.

 Consistent with offline results, \ding{182} \method-Online substantially reduces the traces required to reach full self-consistency, \ding{183} leading to improved accuracy. \ding{184} Confidence-weighted self-consistency further boosts accuracy by reshaping the population majority. \ding{185} \method-Online closely matches \method-Oracle in both self-consistency and accuracy, indicating that the estimation procedure in Appendix~\ref{app:warmup-griding} is effective.